Student Jobs: TA, RA and Hourly

 The Student Jobs hiring process always works one term ahead — the Fall process is for hiring Spring TAs and students for hourly jobs, the Spring process is for hiring Fall TAs and students for hourly jobs.

-Student Jobs Timeline
+Student Jobs Process Steps

-4. Week 6 or 7 of the term: The Jobs System "goes live" allowing students to look for and apply to posted positions.
+3. The Jobs System "goes live" allowing students to look for and apply to posted positions.
 At this time, instructors should announce the opening of the system to students in their classes.

 The Jobs System will likely re-open in the final weeks of the term as any new jobs arise.
 Students are notified by email that more positions have come available.